aws-amplify/amplify-category-api/packages/amplify-graphql-model-transformer/API.md

 import { AppSyncDataSourceType } from '@aws-amplify/graphql-transformer-interfaces';
 import * as cdk from 'aws-cdk-lib';
 import { DataSourceInstance } from '@aws-amplify/graphql-transformer-interfaces';
+import { DataSourceProvider } from '@aws-amplify/graphql-transformer-interfaces';
+import { DBType } from '@aws-amplify/graphql-transformer-interfaces';
 import { DirectiveNode } from 'graphql';
 import { DocumentNode } from 'graphql';
 import { EnumTypeDefinitionNode } from 'graphql';